arjunnij/GameOfLife/README.md

 - if a cell is alive, it stays alive if it has two or three neighbors which are alive
 - if a cell is alive, it dies if it has more than three neighbors (overpopulation)
-- if a cell is alive, it dies if it has less than two neighbors (isolation)
+- if a cell is alive, it dies if it has less than two neighbors (starvation)
 - if a cell is dead, it becomes alive if it has three neighbors (reproduction)

 Implementation